On this page

 • Implementing DPoP requires the client (the web app) to manage a public/private key pair and perform cryptographic signing.
 This adds complexity to the client's code.
 However, Okta SDKs simplify the implementation of this model and provide an improved developer experience.

-While using in-memory storage for access tokens and cookies for refresh tokens is a standard practice for apps, the BFF and DPoP models offer more robust protection against common threats like token theft and XSS.
+The use of in-memory storage for access tokens and cookies for refresh tokens is a standard practice for apps.
+However, the BFF and DPoP models offer more protection against common threats like token theft and XSS.
 These models centralize security logic on a server or cryptographically bind tokens to a specific client.

 Sign-in models